holydiver71/kollector-scum/musiccollectorplan2.md

 - Add comments for all classes and methods.
 - Swagger documentation to be produced as appropriate
 - tick off steps and phases in this plan when completed.
+- at the end of each phase step create a summary in markdown of that step.
+Place the md file in the documentation folder. for example see 'Phase 1-3 - Database Setup Summary.md'
 - Follow security best practices and implement measures to counteract OWASP top 10

 ## Technology Stack